 The upshot of that interaction is, Jacob only considers the exciting parts of moving from Kansas to Oz, not the practicalities and dangers Dorothy would face.
 Alma isn’t likely to make the same mistake, though she might be just as intrigued by the possibility.

 Jacob gets a call from his research assistant, a young woman named Farnaz (Sheila Vand).
-He tells her not to call 911, he’ll come to the lab.
+He tells her not to call 911, he’ll come to the lab instead.
 Then he tells Alma to stay where she is while he goes to the lab.
 Alma says, “No, not again, Dad.
 I do not know this place.
 I cannot get home from here.”
 Jacob tells her he’ll be back and walks away as she calls for him to stay.

-Back in Alma’s hospital room, Alma slurps juice through a straw as Camila angrily asks why she wasn’t wearing her seatbelt.
+Back in Alma’s hospital room, she slurps juice through a straw as Camila angrily asks why she wasn’t wearing her seatbelt.
 She accuses Alma of forgetting about how this would affect her and Becca, especially so close to Becca’s wedding.
 Alma sarcastically apologizes for inconveniencing her family by almost dying.

 Becca suddenly plops down on Alma’s bed and announces that Alma’s doctor said she can start physical therapy tomorrow.
 Becca is super excited that Alma will be okay.
 Alma isn’t as thrilled as Becca about the therapy.
 Becca apologizes for the fight they had before the accident, but Alma doesn’t remember it.